-These websites are dedicated to criticising religion.
+These websites are dedicated to criticizing religion.
 People get insulted as a by-product of that, but just like any political ideology should be ready to face criticism, so should any prescriptive religious doctrine.
 It should be scrutinized heavily if it requires you to behave in any specific way.
 Why?
-Because actions have the potential to truly hurt people, and unless we carefully examine the reasons for why we take such actions, we are susceptible to taking action without thought.
+Because actions have the potential to truly hurt people, and unless we carefully examine the reasons why we take such actions, we are susceptible to taking action without thought.
 That’s when things like Charlie Hebdo happens.
-Is it really enough to slaughter a man because he drew a cartoon of your prophet, with the very clear intent of making people think?
-That’s when things like female genital mutilation happens.
-Is it really insulting deeply held beliefs to say, “Hey, please, if I could just keep my clitoris in tact that would be fucking awesome.”?
+Is it really insulting to question the slaughter of a man because who drew a cartoon of your prophet, with the very clear intent of making people think?
+That’s when things like female genital mutilation happen.
+Is it really insulting deeply held beliefs to say, “Hey, please, if I could just keep my clitoris intact that would be fucking awesome”?
 Is it really, truly insulting to suggest, “Hey, maybe just maybe, what you believe is not true“?

 We have famous atheist thought-leaders spouting misogyny and calling for the profiling of Muslims.

 We do?
 Where?
-I assume you’re talking about Sam Harris but it’s clear here, you’ve swallowed what the regressive left says about him hook, line and sinker, because not only do you not know what an atheist is, it’s pretty clear you suck at skepticism, too.
-Go to the source.
+I assume you’re talking about Sam Harris but it’s clear here, you did not go to the source.
 Go to Sam’s writings on the topic and find for me where he says he wants to profile Muslims.
-Because how I understood it, is that he offered the suggestion that perhaps we simply don’t look at people like Betty White or Jerry Seinfeld as potential terrorists being as the likelihood Betty or Jerry have been recruited by ISIS is fucking slim to none.
+Because how I understood it, he offered the suggestion that perhaps we simply don’t look at people like Betty White or Jerry Seinfeld as potential terrorists being as the likelihood Betty or Jerry have been recruited by ISIS is fucking slim to none.
 It’s called reason.
 It’s called being fucking reasonable.
 Another value we atheists like to hang onto, which has seriously eluded you.